Ano-ly/Optimal-Planner/README.md

 ---

-# **Optimal-Planner**
+# Optimal Planner

-Optimal-Planner is a robust event management application designed to streamline event planning and organization.
-This application allows users to create events, allocate budgets, send notifications, and generate shareable event links for guest registration.
-With a focus on flexibility and ease of use, Optimal-Planner is the perfect tool for managing events of any size.
+## Overview

+Optimal Planner is an event-planning and organization web application that allows for easy event planning and management.
+With Optimal Planner, an organizer can effectively plan an event, allocate a budget, assign tasks, and send invites to attendees.

 ## Features

-- **User Authentication**: Secure authentication using passwords, with email confirmation for users and invitees.
-- **Event Creation and Management**: Create events, set dates, locations, and descriptions, and manage guest lists.
-- **Email Notifications**: Automated email notifications for event confirmation, reminders, and updates.
+- **Event Creation**: Create events of various categories like wedding, naming ceremony, burial, birthday ceremony, dinner, party, homecoming, etc.
+- **Invitation to Attendees**: Send invitations directly to the attendees' Gmail accounts through the application.
+- **Task Management**: Add tasks for each event for ease of coordination and execution of event-related activities.
 - **Event Link Generation**: Generate unique links for events that can be shared with potential guests for easy registration.
-- **Task Management**: Manage tasks related to events.
 - **Budget Allocation**: Allocate and track budgets for each event.
 - **Invitee Management**: Send invitations and track RSVPs.
+- **Email Notifications**: Automated email notifications for event confirmation, reminders, and updates.
+- **User Authentication**: Secure authentication using passwords, with email confirmation for users and invitees.

 ## Technologies Used